lakpa-tamang9/D2C/README.md

 # D2C
-This repository contains code for display to camera communication using deep neural networks.
+This repository contains pytorch implementation of display to camera communication using dense CNN.